Jonathan Schoop Player Props: Tigers vs. Orioles

-The Detroit Tigers and Jonathan Schoop, who went 1-for-3 last time in action, take on Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Jonathan Schoop -- 0-for-2 in his most recent game -- will be in action for the Detroit Tigers versus the Baltimore Orioles, with Kyle Gibson on the hill, on April 22 at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Guardians.
+He had a hitless showing in his last game (0-for-2) against the Orioles.

 Jonathan Schoop Game Info & Props vs. the Orioles